sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 45. colloquial-version:
 The informal or colloquial version of the product (i.e. 2013).
-Note that this version may be the same through multiple releases of a software product where the version specified in entity is much more specific and will change for each software release.
+Note that this version may be the same through multiple releases of a software component where the version specified in entity is much more specific and will change for each software release.
 Note that this representation of version is typically used to identify a group